balderdashy/mast/README.md

 At its core, Mast is made up of Components, Models, and Collections.
 Components are very closely related to Backbone Views, and Models and Collections are exactly like their Backbone equivalents.

-## Your First Realtime App in < 50 Lines of Code
+## A Realtime App in **< 30** Lines of Code

 ```
-Mast.registerComponent('App',{
-  regions: {
+// This Tree brings life to the leaderboard and its items
+Mast.registerTree('LeaderBoard',{
-    navbar : 'Navbar',
+  template        : '.template-leaderboard',
+  collection      : { model: 'Leader' }     // Associate a collection with the leaderboard
+  branchComponent : 'LeaderBoardItem',      // An instance of branchComponent will be created for each item in the collection
+  branchOutlet    : '.item-outlet',         // A CSS selector, automatically scoped within the component, to identify where new branches should be appended
-    content : {
+  events: {
-      components: ['LeaderBoard','Login']
-    },
-    footer : 'Footer'
+    'click a.add-points' : function () {             // Add 5 points to the selected Leader
+        var currentlySelectedItem = this.get('selected');
+        currentlySelectedItem && currentlySelectedItem.set({
+          points: currentlySelectedItem.get('points')+5
+        });
       }
+  }
 });

-Mast.registerComponent('Navbar',{           // Register a component for the navbar
+// This component represents a single row of the leaderboard
-  template: '.template-navbar'              // The template property specifies which HTML template to render
-});
-Mast.registerModel('Leader',{               // Register a model to represent a Leader in the UI
-  defaults: { selected: false }             // Include defaults for any non-persistent attributes
-});
-Mast.registerCollection('Leaders',{         // Register a collection to represent a list of Leader models
-  model: 'Leader'
-});
 Mast.registerComponent('LeaderBoardItem',{
   template  : '.template-leaderboard-item',
-  events    : {                             // Listen for DOM events on this element and its decendants
+  events    : {
-    click : 'toggleSelect',
-    'click a.add-points' : 'addFivePoints'
-  },
-  toggleSelect : function () {              // Toggle whether this Leader is selected
+    click : function () {                 // When te
-    this.set({ selected: !this.get('selected') });
+      this.parent.set({ selected: this });
-  },
-  addFivePoints : function () {             // Add 5 points to this Leader
-    this.set({ points: this.get('points')+5 });
     }
+  }
 });
-Mast.registerTree('LeaderBoard',{           // Register a tree to display the leaderboard templates
-  template        : '.template-leaderboard',
-  collection      : 'Leaders'               // Associate a collection with the leaderboard
-  branchComponent : 'LeaderBoardItem',      // An instance of branchComponent will be created for each item in the collection
-  branchOutlet    : '.item-outlet'          // A CSS selector, automatically scoped within the component, to identify where new branches should be appended
-});
-Mast.registerComponent('Login',{            // Register a component to display the login template
-  template: '.template-login'
-})
-Mast.registerComponent('Footer',{           // Register a component to display the footer template
-  template: '.template-footer'
-})

 Mast.raise(function () {                    // Raise the mast
-  new Mast.components.App();                // Create an instance of the App component to manage the rest
+  new Mast.components.LeaderBoard();        // Create an instance of the LeaderBoard
 });
 ```

-Here's an example server-side, assuming you're using the Sails server:
+And here's an example of the server-side, assuming you're using Sails:

 */models/Leader.js*
 ```